-- Regular communication with parents and guardians will include providing parents with comprehensive opening plans and training to use the technology tools (Google Classroom and Seesaw) that may be used for remote learning. - Communication will be provided in the preferred language or mode of communication. - Continue to provide professional development to all teaching staff on topics related to teaching ELL students in remote and hybrid environments.
+- Regular communication with parents and guardians will include providing parents with comprehensive opening plans and training to use the technology tools (Google Classroom and Seesaw) that may be used for remote learning. - Communication will be provided in the preferred language or mode of communication.
+Preferred mode of communication can be documented in PowerSchool.